razor-x/deck.js-material/README.md

 4. Customize `bower.json`.

-5. Replace the placeholder package name.
+5. Replace any remaining instances of the placeholder package name.
    You can replace the placeholder package name with your own using

 ````bash